Khin-96/PL_project/readme.md

 ## Installation & Setup

 This project requires Python 3.9 or higher.
-If you're running an older version, upgrade first to ensure compatibility with all dependencies.
+If you are running an older version, upgrade first to ensure compatibility with all dependencies.

 ```bash
 # Clone the repository